 Breast augmentation is a highly personalized surgery.
 Together, you and Dr. Hause will plan out the procedure based on factors such as your goals, your body type and Dr. Hause’s professional opinion.

 Breast Implant Types

 Breast augmentation is an outpatient procedure performed under general anesthesia.
-Although some practices perform breast augmentation with sedation and local anesthesia, Dr. Hause believes it is a more pleasant experience with general anesthesia, and can be performed more precisely while you sleep.
+Although some practices perform breast augmentation with sedation and local anesthesia, Dr. Hause believes it is a safer and more pleasant experience with general anesthesia, and can be performed more precisely while you sleep.

 Recovering from Breast Augmentation

 During your initial recovery, you will have bruising, swelling and soreness.
 These side effects will subside with time.
 It’s crucial that you rest your body as much as possible and refrain from any bending, lifting or strenuous activity that could cause a complication.
 If you experience any discomfort, take pain medication as prescribed.